 Here we describe a comparison of the NWD using the set formulation based on web-site search result counts with the pairwise NWD formulation.
 The examples are based on search results from Amazon, Wikipedia and the National Center for Biotechnology Information (NCBI) website from the U.S. National Institutes of Health.
 The NCBI website exposes all of the NIH databases searchable from a single web portal.
 We consider example classification questions that involve partitioning a set of words into underlying categories.
 For the NCBI applications we compare various diseases using the loci identified by large genome wide association studies (GWAS).
-For the NWD set classification, we determine whether to assign element $x$ to class $A$ or class $B$ by computing $NWD(Ax)-NWD(A)$ and $NWD(Bx)-NWD(B)$ and assigning element $x$ to whichever class achieves the minimum difference.
+For the NWD set classification, we determine whether to assign element $x$ to class $A$ or class $B$ (both classes pre-existing) by computing $NWD(Ax)-NWD(A)$ and $NWD(Bx)-NWD(B)$ and assigning element $x$ to whichever class achieves the minimum difference.
 A combination of pairwise NGD's for each class suffers in many cases from shortcomings as pointed out before and formally in Example~\ref{ex.NGDvsNWD}.
 Therefore, with the aim of doing better, for the pairwise NWD we use an approach based on spectral clustering.
 Rather than using a combination of simple pairwise information distances (NGD's), the spectral approach constructs a representation of the objects being clustered using an eigen-decomposition.
 In previous work we have found such spectral approaches to be most accurate when working with compression-based distance measures \cite{CO09,CO10,CO16}.
 Mapping from clusters to classes for the pairwise analysis is done following the spectral clustering step by using a majority vote.

-For the pairwise formulation, we use the gap spectral clustering unsupervised approach developed in \cite{CO09}.
-Gap spectral clustering uses the gap statistic as first proposed in \cite{Tib01} to estimate the number of clusters in a data set from an arbitrary clustering algorithm.
-In \cite{CO09}, it was shown that the gap statistic in conjunction with a spectral clustering \cite{Ng02} of the distance matrix obtained from pairwise NWD measurements is an estimate of randomness deficiency for clustering models.
-Randomness deficiency is a measure of the meaningful information that a model, here a clustering algorithm, captures in a particular set of data \cite{LV08}.
-The approach is to select the number of clusters that minimizes the randomness deficiency as approximated by the gap value.
-In practice, this is achieved by picking the first number of clusters where the gap value achieves a maximum as described in \cite{CO09}.

-The gap value is computed by comparing the intra-cluster dispersions of the pairwise NWD distance matrix to that of uniformly distributed randomly generated data on the same range.
-For each value of $k$, the number of clusters in the data, we apply a spectral clustering algorithm to partition the data, assigning each element in the data to one of $k$ clusters.
-Next, we compute $D_r$, the sum of the distances between elements in each cluster $C_r$,